Alert Strategies¶

 -

-Divide the event periods based on four dimensions: day, week, month, and custom;
+Divide the event cycle based on four dimensions: day, week, month, and custom;

-- If you choose custom, upload a CSV file.
-The system will automatically fill in the dates based on the entries in the file.
+- If you choose custom, upload a CSV file, and the system will automatically fill in the dates written in the file.
 The date format in the file must be

 &YYYY/MM/DD

-; the number of dates in the file cannot exceed 365.
+; the number of dates in the file should not exceed 365.

-- If you choose custom, upload a CSV file.
-The system will automatically fill in the dates based on the entries in the file.
+- If you choose custom, upload a CSV file, and the system will automatically fill in the dates written in the file.
 The date format in the file must be

 -

-Limit the time of event generation on the day according to the cycle and send notifications according to the selected time range.
+Limit the time of event generation on the day based on the cycle and send notifications according to the selected time range.
 For example, if you select

 09:00 - 10:00

-, any abnormal events generated within this hour when the policy takes effect will match this custom configuration; -
+, any abnormal events generated within this hour when the policy is active will match this custom configuration; -

-Complete the cycle and time-related configurations, and then select the alert level and notification targets.
+After completing the cycle and time-related configurations, you can select the alert level and notification targets.

 Configuration Notes